orestesgaolin/codemagic_manager/codemagic_manager/README.md

 **Get Builds**

-Object consisting of two sets of informations:
+Object consisting of two sets of information:

 - list of `Application`s
 - list of `Build`s